albill/albill.github.com/_posts/2007-12-05-big-internet-explorer-news.md

 What is this exciting news that brings Dean out to dust off his blog posting skills after more than a year of disuse?
 The news is...the next version of IE will be called "Internet Explorer 8!!!"

-My natural response is along the lines of: <b>"WTF?!
+My natural response is along the lines of: <strong>"WTF?!
 Are you shitting me?
-After a year of BS and silence, you're telling us that it is called "IE8" now with no word on features, dates, or anything?"</b>
+After a year of BS and silence, you're telling us that it is called "IE8" now with no word on features, dates, or anything?"</strong>

 The more appropriate response is the sound that I am hearing of a million web developers' jaws dropping and hitting their desks.
 Given the public beating that the IE team is taking in their blog (which is the ONLY means anyone outside of Microsoft has to communicate with the team), you'd think he might take this opportunity to address some of the responses and questions from people.
-Heck, he can filter out the flames and just say <b>something</b> about what the 500 lb. gorilla of the Windows web browsing world is doing in its next version.
+Heck, he can filter out the flames and just say <strong>something</strong> about what the 500 lb. gorilla of the Windows web browsing world is doing in its next version.
 Does he?
 No.

 Color me completely unsurprised.
 I don't know what is up with Microsoft in the last year but they seem to have completely turned their backs on talking to people.
 Since IE still ships with every version of Windows and comes down Windows Update to everyone running it, there is no way to just ignore them completely.
 They will have an effect on the rest of us working on an open web.
 The lack of content (not to mention the fact that the head of IE doesn't even blog for an entire year) is insulting.